phrbmr/phrbmr.github.io/index.md

 # About Me

-Welcome to my portfolio, where I share my projects, studies and experiences in the world of technology and data science.
+Hello and welcome to my page!

-I am Pedro Bandeira de Mello, an eternal student in the areas of Law and Computer Science.
+I´m Pedro and here I´ll try to share my projects, studies and experiences in the world of technology, data science and anything else.

 # Projects